 The eye movement measures of interest were the percentage of directional errors (i.e. first saccades towards the distractor of any type or eccentricity with an amplitude greater than 2°) and the latency of accurate first saccades (i.e. first saccades directed towards the target with an amplitude greater than 2°).
-Trials were excluded from the eye movement analysis if the fixation point at the beginning of the trial was greater than 1° away from the center of the screen, if a blink occurred or if an anticipatory eye movement was executed (first saccades with latencies less than 80 ms (Wenban-Smith & Findlay, 1991) 4).
-In addition, we removed trials where the latency of the first saccade was more than 3 standard deviations away from the participant's mean first saccade latency.
-First saccades with amplitude less than 1° were also replaced with second saccades.
+Data Viewer software was used to inspect and organise the behavioural and eye movement data.
+Trials were excluded from the eye movement analysis if (1) the fixation point at the beginning of the trial was greater than 1° away from the center of the screen (3%) (2) a blink occurred (4%) (3) an anticipatory eye movement was executed (i.e. first saccades with latencies less than 80 ms; Wenban-Smith & Findlay, 1991) (1%) (4) the latency of the first saccade was greater or lower than 3 standard deviations away from the participant's mean first saccade latency (2%) (4) an incorrect button press response was made (18%).
+First saccades with amplitude less than 1° were replaced with second saccades (5%).
+For the RT analysis trials were excluded from the analysis if (1) RTs were greater or lower than 3 standard deviations away from the participant's mean first succeed button press response was made (13%) or (2) an incorrect button press response was made (13%)

 Data analysis considered the basic effects related to the RDP (i.e., time taken to make an eye movement to the target in distractor versus single target trials).
 Repeated measures ANOVAs were conducted to assess the effects of distractor condition (i.e. present or absent), distractor type (i.e. angry, happy and neutral faces) and distractor eccentricity (central, parafoveal, peripheral) on behavioural reaction time (RT) and eye movement measures across participants.
 Correlations and regression analysis considered links between individual difference measures (i.e. neuroticism, psychoticism, and attentional control) with eye movement measures and friendship quality.
 The eye movement measures were initially collapsed across eccentricities for each distractor condition separately and any significant findings were followed up with further analyses to see whether effects were evident across the different eccentricities.
 Models were tested to explore whether any positive association between neuroticism and task performance was moderated by attentional control.
-In addition, mediation analysis aimed to test the proposition that temperamental risk was related to poor quality friendships and that attentional processing of threat is important in understanding these basic associations.
+In addition, mediation analysis aimed to test the proposition that temperamental risk was related to poor quality friendships and indices of attentional processing of threat.
 Moderating and mediating effects were tested using a process that applies bootstrapping techniques (Hayes, 2013).